 This policy outlines NZCSRH’s approach to managing grievances and complaints.
 The processes for complaints are outlined in the NZCSRH Rules and Regulations section A5.

-This policy does not provide an appeals route for programme progress or assessment decisions.
-Procedures for appeals are contained in the Trust’s Appeals Policy.
+This policy does not provide an appeals route for training progress or assessment decisions relating to the SRH Advanced Training.
+Procedures for appeals are described in the NZCSRH Rules and Regulations section B5 and the NZSRHECT Board Appeals Policy.

-This procedure ensures that all matters of concern in relation to the Advanced Training in Sexual and Reproductive Health programme are given an opportunity to be heard, verified and resolved as part of a continuous process to improve client service.
+This policy ensures that all matters of concern are given an opportunity to be heard, verified and resolved as part of a continuous improvement process.